Boost Robotics

 In short

-What independent users actually report about Boost Robotics
+What people actually say about Boost Robotics — is it worth it?

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.